cullylarson/ssh-commands/README.md

     $ eval `ssh-agent -s` && ssh-add
     ```

-1. Create an instance of `Cully\Ssh\Command`, passing your connection resources to the constructor.
+1. Create an instance of `Cully\Ssh\Command`, passing your connection resource to the constructor.

     ```
     <?php